When you’re interviewing some of the world’s biggest stars on TV, you want to look and feel your best.

 “Not only is it the physical effects and how I look, but it’s how I feel.

 “Feeling strong is something I always aspire to and never thought I would actually get to know what that feeling felt like.

 “I did not think I would even lose weight.
 I was just happy if I could get a little bit of definition.
 But I’ve lost body fat, weight and inches.
 It’s far exceeded my expectations.”

 Renee explains how she achieved her transformation, what she changed with her diet, and how lifting weights three hours a week has had such a big impact on her body shape.

 The first time I came to U.P., was for a shoot for Extra.
-It was with Kevin McHale and I saw Kevin’s transformation and that’s what inspired me to come to U.P.
+It was with Kevin McHale and when I saw Kevin’s transformation it inspired me to come to U.P. myself.

 Then when I saw his before and afters, I was like ‘amazing!’
 That was all it took for me.

-When it comes to working out, I love to go to yoga and I love to take it easy, or dance and do things that feel good.
+When it comes to working out, I love yoga and I love to take it easy, or dance and do things that feel good.
 But I’ve never really enjoyed working out or training at a gym.

 I’ve never seen results.
-I’ve never seen muscle definition or anything in my body.
+I’ve never seen muscle definition or anything on my body.